Mediation in Small Claims Court

 It’s never too late to settle your dispute by mediation.
 Even if you refused mediation when you filed the claim, you can always change your mind.
 You simply need to ask the clerk at the court office where you filed your claim.

-If you haven’t yet had a free mediation session, you can use this last chance to try to solve the problem.
+If you haven’t yet benefited from a free mediation session, you can use this last chance to try to solve the problem.

 An Easy and Confidential Process

 The mediator consults you and the other party to set the date and time of the mediation session.
 The mediator chooses the place.
-The mediator might decide to hold the mediation using distance technology.
+The mediator might decide to hold the mediation using distance technology with your permission.

 The mediation session lasts about an hour and is rather informal.
 During the session, you can state your position and listen to the other party’s position.
 The mediator will help you try to solve your dispute.